 The key to treating frequent urination is addressing the underlying cause.
 Read on to learn more about frequent urination and how it’s treated.

-Other causes of UTIs include:
+Common causes of a UTI include:

 - conditions affecting muscles, nerves, and tissues